-(1) Where an application for alcohol sales or late-night refreshment has been received in a Sensitive Licensing Area, the licensing authority will consider making representations and will strictly apply policies LP6, LP7, LP8 and LP9 in relation to those premises.

-(2) Where additional representations have been made by other parties, our strict starting point in these areas will be to consider whether conditions will be appropriate to address those concerns or whether a refusal is justified on the basis that the licensing objectives would be undermined.
+- (1) Where an application for alcohol sales or late-night refreshment has been received in a Sensitive Licensing Area, the licensing authority will consider making representations and will strictly apply policies LP6, LP7, LP8 and LP9 in relation to those premises. - (2) Where additional representations have been made by other parties, our strict starting point in these areas will be to consider whether conditions will be appropriate to address those concerns or whether a refusal is justified on the basis that the licensing objectives would be undermined.

 The Sensitive Licensing Areas are a mix of commercial and residential properties in densely built-up areas.
-Each has a relatively high number of licensed premises (12 in Whippendell Road; 6 in Queens Road; 23 in Market Street; and 44 in St Albans Road - 11 restaurants; 9 late-night take-aways; 3 pubs; 1 members' club; and 20 off-licences with several more on roads directly connecting to St Albans Road - all figures accurate up to 1 September 2023).
-Although the concentration of premises has caused considerable concern in terms of the three issues identified above leading to licence reviews or significant levels of representations against licence applications, levels of recorded crime, disorder, anti-social behaviour and nuisance are not significantly different from other parts of the borough.
+Each has a relatively high number of licensed premises (12 in Whippendell Road; five in Queens Road; 18 in Market Street; and 40 in St Albans Road - nine restaurants; eight late-night take-aways; two pubs; and 21 off-licences with several more on roads directly connecting to St Albans Road - all figures accurate up to 31/10/20).
+Although the concentration of premises has caused considerable concern in terms of the three issues identified above leading to licence reviews or significant levels of representations against licence applications, levels of recorded crime, disorder, antisocial behaviour and nuisance are not significantly different from other parts of the Borough.